-Windows Libraries is a centralized place for bringing together all the related files from the different folder or different PCs.
-Precisely, Libraries is a collection of shortcuts to the original file or folder locations which can have its locations either on a local computer or on a network drive.
-This, to an extent also marks the difference between Libraries and User Folders, as User folders are actual folders while Libraries are collections of shortcuts to User folders.
+Windows Libraries is a centralized place for bringing together all the related files from a different folder or different PCs.
+Precisely, Libraries are a collection of shortcuts to the original file or folder locations which can have their locations either on a local computer or on a network drive.
+This, to an extent, also marks the difference between Libraries and User Folders, as User folders are actual folders while Libraries are collections of shortcuts to User folders.

 Re-order Library Contents

 Open File Explorer and click the Libraries item in the Navigation Pane on the left.
 This action opens up Libraries instantly.
-Thereafter, select a library, right click it and choose “Properties” from the context menu.
+After that, select a library, right-click it and choose “Properties” from the context menu.

 Hiding Default Libraries

-Users can hide or delete the default libraries in Windows 10.
-Although this is possible, it is important to mention here that the libraries node in the Navigation pane cannot be hidden or deleted.
+Users can hide or delete the default libraries in Windows 11/10.
+Although this is possible, it is essential to mention that the libraries node in the Navigation pane cannot be hidden or deleted.
 Hiding a default library is preferable to deleting it.
 So, only some default libraries that are not suitable for the business environment, such as Music or Videos libraries, should be hidden.